talal/mimir/README.md

 $ make install
 ```

-this will put the binary in `/usr/bin/mimir` or `/usr/local/bin/mimir` for macOS.
+This will put the binary in `/usr/local/bin/mimir`

 ## Usage

-The following usage examples for Bash and Zsh are just one example of how Mímir
+The following usage examples are just one example of how Mímir can be
-can be configured.
-The examples below will result in a setup similar to the
+configured.
+The examples below will result in a setup similar to the one shown
-screenshot shown above: the prompt symbol (`❯`) changes to red if the previous
+in the demo above: the prompt symbol (`❯`) changes to red if the previous
 command exited with an error.

 ### Bash